Notice for Notaries

 This Act is also instrumental in limiting the increase of school taxes imposed on municipal taxpayers to the average growth of the expenditures of the school board.

-School tax bill will be sent by mail on July 5, 2018.
+The school tax bill will be sent by mail on July 8, 2019.
 The period covered by the school tax bill corresponds to the school year; July 1st to June 30th of the following year.
-School tax bill contains two coupons and arrears are added on the 1st installment.
+The school tax bill contains two coupons and arrears are added on the 1st installment.

 - Electronic system (internet or telephone);